FrostyPayload/Zomboid/README.md

-Below is the Default info about Burningcherry_SandboxVars.lua file:
+Below is the Default settings of these two files along with info about what the settings mean if needed:

     Zombies = 4, (How many zombies when the server starts, 1 is insane amount, 5 is none) Distribution = 1, (Where the zombies gravitate to, 1 is urban (in cities), 2 is uniform (everywhere))